sdm710-motorola/android_device_motorola_astro_ofrp/README.md

-# TWRP Device configuration for Motorola One Fusion
+# OFRP Device configuration for Motorola One Fusion

 ## Device specifications